wcjohnson/ribbon-cables/README.md

 # Ribbon Cables

-**NOTE: This mod is currently in an ALPHA state.
-You have been warned!**

 Ribbon cables multiplex 16 circuit network wires (8 red, 8 green) using 1x1 entities that connect to each other using a customized cable network.
 This allows you to: